YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPACox.md

 ---
 layout: default
-title: SPACox / SPAmix / SPAGRM
+title: SPAmix / SPAGRM / SPAmix+
-nav_order: 3
+nav_order: 1
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 parent: Genome-wide association studies
 has_children: false